SahandNamvar/usd_irr_forecasting/README.md

 ### Deployment Details

 The static website is hosted on **GitHub Pages**.
 Any changes pushed to the `main` branch will automatically trigger a GitHub Actions workflow that rebuilds and deploys the site.

+**Daily Update Pipeline (using GitHub Actions):**

+There is also an automated _Daily Update Pipeline_ YAML script (GitHub Actions).
+The workflow updates the dataset, runs the preprocessor, forecasts tomorrow's price using the LSTM model, and commits the results back to the repository — all on a daily schedule (11 AM UTC).

+The GitHub Actions workflow performs the following steps:

+1. Checkout the repository
+2. Set up Python 3.10
+3. Install dependencies from `backend/requirements.txt`
+4. Loads Kaggle credentials from GitHub Secrets `KAGGLE_USERNAME` and `KAGGLE_KEY`
+5. Runs the full pipeline:
+   - `dataset_downloader.py`
+   - `dataset_preprocessor.py`
+   - `lstm_forecaster.py`
+6. Commits and pushes all updated datasets, processed files, and forecast results back to the main branch

 ---